drvinceknight/cfm/main.md

 Tutorials (in Abacws: see timetable).

-Office hours (in Abacws: office 2.52 and/or virtually): time to be arranged in class.
+Office hours (in Abacws: office 2.52 and/or virtually): Fridays 1000 - 1200

 ## First Semester